 What goals you set will play a big part in defining your success in changing behaviours.
 Clear, realistic, and achievable, behaviour based goals are a great tool to use to allow you to focus on what you want to change, to solidify your ideas into something you can grasp onto.
-Behaviour based is the key.
-Setting outcome based goals (improve fitness, improve energy) is a good long term strategy, but the day to day goal setting needs to focus on specific behaviours.
+Behaviour based is key.
+Setting outcome-based goals, such as improving fitness or energy levels, is a good long-term strategy, but the day-to-day goal setting needs to focus on specific behaviours.

 Not Learning from Previous Mistakes